-- 120. This annex determines the performance thresholds 1 (see paragraph 16a) based on the data collected from fixed network operators in 2019 (see annex 2). - 123.121.
-When these Guidelines came into force in 20240, the performance thresholds

-1 were based only on the analysis presented in this annex.
+- 123.120.
+This annex determines the performance thresholds 1 (see paragraph 16a) based on the data collected from fixed network operators in 2019 (see annex 2). - 121.
+When these Guidelines came into force in 2020, the performance thresholds 1 were based only on the analysis presented in this annex.
 In annex 4, this analysis is updated with the data collected in 2024. - For the determination of the performance thresholds 1, fixed networks with fibre roll out up to the multi-dwelling building, in-building copper and coax access (see paragraph 30) and the use of the following access technologies are considered (see paragraphs 37a and 37b). - a.
 G.fast on (usual) twisted pair; and - b.
 Most advanced DOCSIS technology (e.g. DOCSIS 3.1) on coax; - 125.123.
 The performance thresholds 1 are set for the following QoS parameters (see section 4.5): - a.
 Downlink data rate (Mbps); - b.
 Uplink data rate (Mbps); - c.
 IP packet error ratio (Y.1540) (%); - d.
 IP packet loss ratio (Y.1540) (%); - e.
-Round-trip IP packet delay (RFC 2681) (ms); - f.
-IP packet delay variation (RFC 3393) (ms); and - g.
-IP service availability (Y.1540) (% per year). - The performance thresholds 1 need to consider the end-user QoS which is achievable by the most advanced technologies that are going to be deployed in the nextnear future (e.g. by most advanced technologies such as G.fast 212 MHz and DOCSIS 3.1) and not the end-user QoS which is currently achieved (e.g. by already deployed G.fast 106 MHz and DOCSIS 3.0) (see paragraph 16a).
+Round-trip IP packet delay (RFC 2681) (ms); - f. --IP packet delay variation (RFC 3393) (ms); and - g.
+IP service availability (Y.1540) (% per year). - The performance thresholds 1 need to consider the end-user QoS which is achievable by the most advanced technologies that are going to be deployed in the near future (e.g. by most advanced technologies such as G.fast 212 MHz and DOCSIS 3.1) and not the end-user QoS which is currently achieved (e.g. by already deployed G.fast 106 MHz and DOCSIS 3.0) (see paragraph 16a).
 In 2019, the most advanced technologies were assessed only in the scenario 2 (not scenario 1) of the main question in the questionnaires.
-Therefore, the determination of the performance thresholds 1_focuses on scenario 2 in this annex(not scenario 1) of the main question in the questionnaires (see paragraphs 103103103104 and 107). - and therefore a range of values for each of the QoS parameters a.-g. mentioned above.
+Therefore, the determination of the performance thresholds 1 focuses on scenario 2 (not scenario 1) of the main question in the questionnaires in this annex (see paragraphs 103 and 107). - BEREC received answers to the relevant questionnaires from several operators and therefore a range of values for each of the QoS parameters a.-g. mentioned above.
 Since the performance thresholds should reflect parameters which are typically achievable, the median of these values is used as a basis to determine the performance thresholds 1.
 The median is more appropriate than the arithmetic average since it is more robust against outliers.
 The maximum is not used, since this may only be achievable under exceptional circumstances and therefore does not reflect typically achievable values.